ubuntu/ubuntu-project-docs/docs/reference/exception-SnapcraftUpdates.rst

 a stable supported distro, including LTS.

 snapcraft is the tool to create snaps.
-This package needs to be kept in sync with snapd releases so we can build the snaps that will work with newer versions of the ubuntu-core snap.
+This package needs to be kept in sync with snapd releases so we can built the snaps that will work with newer versions of the ubuntu-core snap.
 `snapd <https://wiki.ubuntu.com/SnapdUpdates>`__ already has an exception to release new versions in the stable distro; therefore in